 The FAFSA not only determines eligibility for federal Pell Grants for low-income students, but it’s used by colleges to administer federal student loans, work-study funds and scholarships from the schools.
 Some private schools match the cost of tuition at a UC, but require a FAFSA to award those merit based scholarships.
 Many outside scholarship providers require the FAFSA – even for merit based scholarships.

 Cal Grant A and B

-Students planning to attend a Community College should also complete the FAFSA or CA Dream Act App.
+Students planning to attend a Community College should also complete the FAFSA or CADAA.
 Cal Grant A awards are held in reserve until the student transfers to a 4-year school, and Cal Grant B awards provide funding at both community colleges and 4-year schools.
 The applications are also used to determine eligibility for a Community College Board of Governor (BOG) Fee Waiver.
 Pell Grants are also awarded for low-income students studying at community colleges.